mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 2 - Entity Framework/README.md

 ### The ConnectionString

-The ConnectionString is the string with information to connect to database, like database name, username, password, provider, etc.
+The ConnectionString is the string with information to connect to the database.
+This includes information like database name, username, password and provider.

-We will first user a LocalDB database.
-Edit appsettings.json and add ConnectionString, below the 'Logging' section.
-Here is the complet code of appsettings.json file with the connectionString.
+We will first use a LocalDB database.
+Edit the appsettings.json file adding a ConnectionString, below the 'Logging' section.
+Here is the complete code of appsettings.json file with the connectionString.

 ```json